Board of Directors

 Tiziana Stella, Executive Director

 Solomon Passy, Ph.D., Honorary President, began developing a concept of an Atlantic destiny for a future post-Communist Eastern Europe during the Cold War.
 In 1991, he founded the Atlantic Club of Bulgaria, the first pro-NATO nongovernmental organization ever formed in a non-NATO country, leading it until 2001, when he moved onto Bulgarian politics taking an active role in gaining an invitation for Bulgaria to join NATO in 2002.
 From 1996-99, he was served as the Vice President of the Atlantic Treaty Association in Paris.
 He held the chairmanship of the UN Security Council from September 2002 until December 2003; during this time, he was also the Chairman-in-Office of the OSCE in 2004 as well as the Bulgarian Minister of Foreign Affairs from 2001-2005.
 During this four-year period as Foreign Affairs Minister, Bulgaria gained membership in NATO.
 During his tenure, Bulgaria also concluded negotiations with the European Union on accession in 2004, signed and ratified the Accession Treaty in 2005.
 Finally, during his tenure as the Chairman of the Foreign Affairs Committee in Bulgaria (2005-present), Dr. Passy witnessed the country's success in finalizing all procedures for joining the European Union in 2007.
+Currently, Dr. Passy is also the President of the Atlantic Club of Bulgaria.

 Richard Conn Henry, Ph.D., President, is a Professor in the Department of Physics and Astronomy and the Director of the Maryland Space Grant Consortium at The Johns Hopkins University.
 From 1976 to 1978, he was the Deputy Director at the Astrophysics Division of the National Aeronautics and Space Administration.
 He was also a Research Associate at the Institute for Advanced Study at Princeton University, where he received his Ph.D.